roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-07 ****** bysadkins116© Thank to all for the feedback.
+Thank to all for the feedback.
 I am incorporating some of the suggestions.
 Yes this is fantasy; there is no way anyone could get away with this in real life.
 I want to again thank the editors for all their help.
 I have finished chapter 8 and working on chapter 9.
 I am hoping to wrap this up and finish everything by chapter 11 or 12.
 Stay tuned as the end starts now.

  *****